h2oai/sparkling-water/doc/tutorials/h2oframe_as_data_source.rst

 Specifying Saving Mode
 ~~~~~~~~~~~~~~~~~~~~~~

-There are 4 save modes available when saving data using Data Source
-API - ``append``, ``overwrite``, ``error`` and ``ignore``.
-The full description is available at `Spark Save Modes <http://spark.apache.org/docs/latest/sql-programming-guide.html#save-modes>`__.
+There are four save modes available when saving data using the Data Source API: ``append``, ``overwrite``, ``error`` and ``ignore``.
+The full description is available in the Spark documentation for `Spark Save Modes <http://spark.apache.org/docs/latest/sql-programming-guide.html#save-modes>`__.

-- If ``append`` mode is used, an existing H2OFrame with the same key is
-  deleted and new one containing union of all rows from original H2O Frame
-  and appended Data Frame is created with the same key.
+- If ``append`` is used, an existing H2OFrame with the same key is deleted, and a new one containing the union of all rows from the original H2O Frame and from the appended Data Frame is created with the same key.

-- If ``overwrite`` mode is used, an existing H2OFrame with the same key is
-  deleted and new one with the new rows is created with the same key.
+- If ``overwrite`` is used, an existing H2OFrame with the same key is deleted, and new one with the new rows is created with the same key.

-- If ``error`` mode is used and a H2OFrame with the specified key already
-  exists, exception is thrown.
+- If ``error`` is used and an H2OFrame with the specified key already exists, then an exception is thrown.

-- If ``ignore`` mode is used and a H2OFrame with the specified key already
-  exists, no data is changed.
+- If ``ignore`` is used and an H2OFrame with the specified key already exists, then no data is changed.